spacebanana420/ffutils/README.md

 ## Requirements
-Bash is required to interptet the code and ffmpeg is the base requirement for the scripts to work.
+Linux
+Bash
+ffmpeg

+## How to use
+To use the desired script, either mark the script as executable and execute it with a terminal or open a terminal, set the directory to the location of the script and write "bash *sriptname.sh*"